alaql89/SWEEP/README.md

 EXAMPLE 2: $ ./src/sweep 0.02

+If a "permission denied" error occurs, run:
+$ chmod u+x ./src/sweep

 Please contact me if you have any questions/feedback: alaql89@ufl.edu

 If you use the tool, please refere to the original publication:

-Sweep to the Secret: A Constant Propagation Attack on Logic Locking A Alaql, D Forte, S Bhunia
+Sweep to the Secret: A Constant Propagation Attack on Logic Locking
+A. Alaql, D. Forte, and S. Bhunia
 IEEE Asian Hardware Oriented Security and Trust Symposium